 Teachers, by law and common sense, act in loco parentis: in the place of the parents.
 It is this legal doctrine that gives teachers the authority to discipline children just as their parents would.
 It also gives them the responsibility to keep those children safe, just as their parents would.
 A teacher’s primary job is to provide the best educational opportunity possible, but their responsibilities do not stop there.
 If teachers do nothing to protect the lives of children when they are under deadly assault, or if they employ only weak, ineffective measures such as wielding little bats or throwing canned veggies, are they acting as the parents of those children would act?
 Would their parents truly say: “This isn’t supposed to happen at school, so we’ll just act as though it didn’t happen; I’m sure the teachers did everything they could do”?

 Most importantly, there is nothing keeping teachers from being teachers until the moment they are forced to save lives.
 Carrying a concealed handgun does not in any way interfere.
 In that situation, they can afford to take a few minutes from their lessons.
+In an attack, they don’t have a choice about the disruption of their lessons, but they do have a choice about how to respond—or not.
 Saving lives just might be a duty of teaching too.
 Kids and their parents just might be glad they did.

 Q: SCHOOLS ARE SUPPOSED TO BE SAFE, SECURE ENVIRONMENTS FOR CHILDREN.
 DON’T GUNS IN SCHOOLS GIVE STUDENTS THE WRONG MESSAGE?